kashiish/EleNa-CS520/readme.md

 # How to Run
 ## Backend
-To use EleNa on your system, run `pip3 install -r requirements.txt` in the `src` directory of EleNa.
+To use EleNa on your system, run `pip3 install -r requirements.txt` in the root directory of EleNa.
 This will get you all the needed Python dependencies for you have the project run locally.

 Then, simply run `python3 src/app.py` in the root directory.
 Now, you will be prompted to enter details of yours desired travel, such as start and end location, preferred routing algorithm, mode of transporation, etc.